asasinmode/recipemode/cakes/lemon-tart.md

 - 210g lemon juice (5/6 large lemons)
 - 141g butter
 - 150g plain yogurt
-- enough jam to cover the bottom of your cake pan
+- enough jam to cover your base in a thin layer

 ## ingredients by use case & order